platformsh/platformsh-docs/docs/src/administration/organizations.md

 highlight=false
 ---

-1. Navigate to organization menu on the top left of the page.
+1. Navigate to your existing organization or a project in it.
+1. Open the user menu (your name or profile picture).
-1. Click **Create a new organization**.
+1. Click **Create Organization**.
-1. Enter the required information (label, URL, country).
+1. Enter the required information (label, organization URL, country).
-1. Click **Save**.
+1. Click **Create organization**.

 <--->
 ---